Planning for the Goshawk Boulevard extension transport link has been in place since the late 1990’s.

 In 2003 council purchased land to provide 2 important outcomes for the community:

 In 2007 council completed a planning study on the connection of Stringybark Road to Power Road.
 This planning study considered environmental, social and economic issues.

 Community consultation was undertaken on many potential alignment options.
 Council used the feedback to identify the preferred alignment for the transport corridor.
 Council adopted the Goshawk Boulevard extension at its Ordinary Meeting of September 2007.
-See endorsed modified Option 3B.
+See endorsed modified Option 3B (PDF, 878KB).

 Council selected the alignment to:

 - reduce the impact on specific environmentally valuable trees

 - reduce the severance impact of the future road on the environmental area.

 This provided a greater connected area for environmental purposes.